phipier/Treechecker-App/README.md

 ## Development environment using a Docker container <a name="devenv"></a>

-Another option is to use a Docker image that inclused all previously listed softwares.
+Another option is to use a Docker image that includes all previously listed softwares.

 search for a cordova image
 ```